osenchenko/jiaex/README.md

 ### Folders

-- `case` - stl-files for 3d printing case and wrist pads.
-Case and wrist pads are designed by Alexander_St enginemojo@gmail.com.
+- `case` - stl-files for 3d printing case and wrist pads. <br/>Case and wrist pads are designed by Alexander_St enginemojo@gmail.com.
 - `datasheets` - datasheets for some used parts
 - `firmware` - source files for QMK firmware
 - `pcb` - KiCAD source and gerber files for manufacturing PCB.